Home | Knife Skills | How To Cut Asparagus

 Also, learn how to cut cabbage another great vegetable.

-2. How to cut asparagus with snapping it
+2. How to cut asparagus by snapping it

 snapping asparagus by hand